Dedi Baron: Biography

 Dedi Baron is a graduate of the Tel-Aviv University, where she majored in theater arts (1998) and the higher education school of plastic arts in Zurich, Switzerland.
-She has completed a continuing education program on full scholarship in the “Royal Court” theatre in London (1997) and was sent by the Goethe Institute to a four-month continuing education program on top theatres on Berlin and Hamburg (2003).
+She has completed a continuing education program on full scholarship in the "Royal Court" theatre in London (1997) and was sent by the Goethe Institute to a four-month continuing education program on top theatres on Berlin and Hamburg (2003).
 Baron is in a domestic partnership with the playwright and screenwriter Shlomi Moskovitz and is a mother of four daughters.
 The two have one daughter together – Omer Moskovitz, who is a songwriter and a singer, as well as three daughters from her previous marriage to Alexander Blankstein: Michal Bernshtein – theatre, film and television actress, creator and lecturer, Tal Blankstein – actress, creator and Iyengar Yoga instructor, and Dana Blankstein-Cohen, film and television director, who is the manager of the Sam Spiegel and Television School.

 Theater, film and television directing career

 Baron has directed dozens of plays in Israel and around the world.
-Since 1999 she has directed in all the repertory theatres in Tel-Aviv (Cameri, Habima, Beit Lessin), and since 2006 – also in top theatres in Germany, Austria and also in the German opera.
+Since 1999 she has directed in all the repertory theatres in Tel-Aviv (Cameri Theater, Habima, Beit Lessin), and since 2006 – also in top theatres in Germany, Austria and also in the German Opera.

 Since 2007 she has worked as a directing lecturer on the theatre department in Tel-Aviv University in MA program; Baron is also a coach for final productions.